nokia/SBOM-QA/DOC/SBOM-QA_Test.md

 The test targets linked in this part are the original, publicly available repositories of the respective projects.

 ### 1. [C (No package manager)](https://github.com/besser82/libxcrypt)
-[libxcrypt](https://github.com/besser82/libxcrypt) | [tag-v4.4.38](https://github.com/besser82/libxcrypt/releases/tag/v4.4.38) is a modern C library for one-way hashing of passwords, supporting various algorithms like bcrypt, md5crypt, and yescrypt.
+[libxcrypt](https://github.com/besser82/libxcrypt) | [tag-v4.4.38](https://github.com/besser82/libxcrypt/releases/tag/v4.4.38) is a modern C library for one-way hashing of passwords, supporting various algorithms like ***bcrypt, md5crypt,*** and ***yescrypt***.
 It provides traditional Unix `crypt` interfaces and extended functions for secure password handling.
 The project does not utilize a package manager, making it suitable for manual integration and analysis.

 ### 2. [C++ (No package manager)](https://github.com/zeux/meshoptimizer)
 [MeshOptimizer](https://github.com/zeux/meshoptimizer) | [tag-v0.24](https://github.com/zeux/meshoptimizer/releases/tag/v0.24) is an open-source C++ library developed by Arseny Kapoulkine, providing algorithms to optimize meshes for modern GPU vertex and index processing pipelines.
 It can reindex an existing index buffer or generate an entirely new set of indices from an unindexed vertex buffer.
 The project does not utilize a package manager, making it suitable for manual integration and analysis.